See [https://infracamp.org/project/kickstart] for detailed documentation.

 Some rules:

-(current master branch build)Flavor names derive from greek mystical names click
+latest (stable release) and testing (current master branch build)Flavor names derive from greek mystical names click